-New Zealand Certificate in Financial Services (Level 5) with strands in Investment; Residential Property Lending and Banking
+New Zealand Certificate in Financial Services (Level 5) [Version 2] with strands in Investment; Residential Property Lending and Banking

 The aim of the programme is to build a solid theoretical knowledge and applicable